Conformal C2ST: Turning weak classifiers into strong two-sample tests: Theoretical Results

 In this section, we summarize the multiple conformal testing procedure proposed by \cite{hu2024}, which accounts for the dependence among p-values arising from the use of a shared calibration set.
-Under the NPE setting, where the marginal distribution of $y$ is assumed to be the same under both the true and approximate joint distributions, we derive a simplified form of their test statistic:
+Let \(X_1,\dots,X_{n_p}\stackrel{\text{i.i.d.}}{\sim}p\) (calibration) and \(\tilde X_1,\dots,\tilde X_{n_q}\stackrel{\text{i.i.d.}}{\sim}q\) (test), independent.
+Let \(r(x)=p(x)/q(x)\).
+Under the NPE setting, where the marginal distribution of $y$ is assumed to be the same under both the true and approximate joint distributions (or under the unconditional setting), we derive a simplified form of their test statistic:

 where $\hat U_j := \frac{1}{n_p} \left( \sum_{i=1}^{n_p} \bI \left\{ \hat r(X_i) < \hat r(\tilde X_j) \right\} + \xi_j \cdot \sum_{i=1}^{n_p} \bI \left\{ \hat r(X_i) = \hat r(\tilde{X}_j) \right\} \right)$ is obtained from the entire calibration set (common to all test points) with $\hat r(\cdot)$ as the scoring function, and $\hat \sigma$ is the asymptotic estimated standard deviation of $\frac{\sqrt{n_p}}{n_q}\sum_{j=1}^{n_q}\hat U_j$.
 We also adapt their expression for the variance estimate to the same-marginal setting.
 Let $\hat F$ be the empirical CDF of $\bc{\hat r(\tX_j): j\in[n_q]}$ and $\hat F_-$ be its left limit.
 Then the variance estimate is given by: